 Winemaking is an essential process for obtaining quality wines.
-Oenologists always say that from a good grape, can come out two types of wine, good or bad, but that from a lousy grape is very difficult to make good wine, but you can get a correct one.
 You’ll find out on this blog how to make wine from grapes.
+Oenologists always say that from a good grape can come out two types of wine, good or bad, but from a lousy grape is very difficult to make good wine, but you can get the correct one.

 Harvest – The Starting Point To How To Make Wine From Grapes.

 The harvest is the first critical point where we can already make a selection, separating damaged and rotten clusters.
-Only healthy grapes are O.K..
-So here is the starting point to how to make wine from grapes.
+Only healthy grapes are O.K.
+So here is the starting point for how to make wine from grapes.

 Transport To the Cellar